-In this article, we examine how much coolant you want to have in the overflow tank.
-We also look at several reasons why the tank might fill up with too much fluid and overflow.
-Our guide also gives you tips on checking the coolant levels and shows you why water shouldn’t be used to top off the tank.
+In this article, I examine how much coolant you want to have in the overflow tank.
+I also look at several reasons why the tank might fill up with too much fluid and overflow.
+This guide also gives you tips on checking the coolant levels and shows you why water shouldn’t be used to top off the tank.

 How Much Coolant Should Be in the Overflow Tank?

-The coolant reservoir, or overflow tank should be filled at least 30%.
+The coolant reservoir or overflow tank should be filled by at least 30%.
 On the side of the tank, you should see marker lines that show you the minimum and maximum levels to fill it to.
-Ideally, you would put it slightly higher than the minimum line and keep a close eye on it.
+Ideally, you should fill it slightly higher than the minimum line and keep a close eye on it.